 In a shared hosting environment, your and other server owners shared one or more cabinets.
 This includes sharing the physical power and network infrastructure within the cabinet.

-Shared hosting services are affordable because the cost to implement all the components within a cabinet is shared between you and the other owners.
+Shared hosting services are affordable because you share the implementation cost of all the components within a cabinet with the other owners.
 There are, however, a number of downsides, such as physical security concerns and different cabinets locations for additional servers.
 Power spikes caused by other servers might trip the power breakers for the cabinet, although measures are usually in place to prevent this.

 Cabinet Physical Hosting